Aged Cheese (Parmesan) - Developing

 Each name must use chemical symbols.
 If it can’t be broken down, it doesn’t pass.

 They can’t keep checking names by hand.
 They need an automated way to spot elemental names.
+They need an algorithm!

 First Try: One Element at a Time

+My first thought was: this is trivial.
 We just scan the name, letter by letter.
 For each letter, we check if it matches an element in the periodic table.

-For example, let’s try the name “Coco”.
+For example, let’s try the name “Coco”:

+That seems to work.
 Let us try another one: “Whisky”.

 Yes, it sounds more like a pet name… but it is actually a real name.

+So far, everything looks easy.
 But then we hit a problem.

 Take a name like “Erica”.